MichaelAlexanderBryant/simplyhired-eda/README.md

-# SimplyHired Data Science Jobs EDA
+# SimplyHired Data Science Jobs EDA and OLS Analysis

 This repository is for the analysis of data science jobs posted to the website [SimplyHired](https://www.simplyhired.com/).
 Below you will find an overview of the data collection, data cleaning, and exploratory data analysis results.
 I created this project to help me understand the types of jobs in data science, their qualifications and benefits, locations, and salary ranges.